null-machine/limbus-company-roll-analyzer/README.md

 ### Aggregate, Raw & Variance

-- Aggregate, variance and raw damage are abbreviated as "agg", "var" and "raw" respectively.
-- A subchart's aggregate is the integral of the cyan line, which roughly approximates the power that skill can comfortably beat at max sanity.
+- A subchart's aggregate is the integral of the clash lines, which roughly approximates the power that skill can comfortably beat.
+The first value is for the max line, and the second is for the min line.
-- A subchart's raw is the sum of all coins on a max roll without effects or statuses factored in.
-An approximal encounter agnostic offense damage calculation is used in place of the canon one to favour linear comparison.
-The exact formula can be viewed in skill.py.
-Besides that modification, please recognize how this statistic can be misleading (e.g. cloud cutter's extra coins are not factored in).
+- A subchart's raw is the sum of all coins on a max roll without anything else factored in.
+The first value is for the max roll, and the second is for the min roll.
+Offense level is indicated in parentheses.
-- A subchart's variance is the summation of a skill's max roll minus the summation of a skill's min roll, then divided by the former.
-This roughly approximates the skill's ability to perform well at low sanity.
-Lower values are more desirable.
-	- This number is kept as a saving grace to some sinners that were affected pretty harshly by the sanity changes, e.g. Blade Lineage Yi Sang.
 - The main chart's aggregate is a weighted average of all skill aggregates.
-It compares average power between sinners.
+It compares average clash power between sinners.
 - The main chart's raw is a weighted average of all skill raws.
 It approximates the average damage a sinner will output.
 Please be aware that this is arguably the most misleading statistic, since it ignores effects and statuses.
 Furthermore, players can manipulate tempo to ensure hard-hitting skills will be present during enemy staggers and use weaker skills to manipulate thresholds, so the raws of individual skills are more worthy of analysis.
-- The main chart's variance is a weighted average of all skill variances.
-It approximates how well a sinner can tolerate low sanity or bad luck, with lower values being more desirable.
 - The weighting used for averages assumes two s1, two s2 and one s3 per pool.
 Two s1 instead of three s1 per pool is chosen for a few reasons:
 	- Despite defense skill cycling being patched, each sinner still has two slots per dashboard, so a weak skill can still theoretically be removed from the pool by just keeping it in a bottom slot, hence the total of five.
 	- Furthermore, ego usage consumes slots, so players that manipulate draw will be able to reduce the effective pool size even further.